na-na-hi/renget/archive/alichat.md

 Very basic example, would ideally be more in depth and longer.

-Including <user> can allow the AI to include your user name in the chat/scenario.
+Including {{user}} can allow the AI to include your user name in the chat/scenario.

 ##Personality summary
 - Content in this box is permanent.